andresebr/kumodd/README.md

 grep yamlMetadataMD5 'download/metadata/john.doe@gmail.com/My Drive/report_1424.pdf.yml'
 yamlMetadataMD5: 216843a1258df13bdfe817e2e52d0c70
 ```
-The MD5 of the redacted metadata on disk can be verified independetly as follows:
+Other tools can be used to cross-check MD5 validation of the metadata:
 ``` shell
 sudo -Hi python -m pip install yq yq -y '.|with_entries(select(.key|test("(Link|Match|status|Url|yaml)")|not))' <'download/metadata/john.doe@gmail.com/My Drive/report_1424.pdf.yml'|md5sum
 216843a1258df13bdfe817e2e52d0c70  -
 ```

+If there are changes in the metadata, diff can be used to identify the altered
+properties.
+Kumodd also generates diffs when altered metadata is detected.

 ## Verification Summary